Saumay-Agrawal/Python_code/TheAlgorithms/sorts/readme.md

 ##The Algorithms

-To try out various kinds of algorithms like sorting, searching etc. using python.
+To try out various kinds of sorting algorithms using python.

 To run:
 >Clone the repository locally.